panther-labs/panther/docs/gitbook/log-analysis/log-processing/setup.md

 ### Existing S3 Buckets and SNS Topics

-Follow the steps below if you have an S3 bucket aggregating data with an SNS Topic receiving `All object create events`.
+Follow the steps below if you currently a configured S3 bucket and SNS Topic receiving `All object create events`.

 #### Modify SNS Access Policy